-5. INFJS have a tendency to hyper organize certain things and code them.
+5. INFJS have a tendency to hyper-organize certain things and code them.
 Such as wearing earrings that match shoes, bookshelves ordered by specific genres, or aligning objects for no reason.
 And yet—they have a general okayness with a few piles.
 Then there's the general madness when there is too much out of control.
-And then they have general concern if around people who hyper clean, "Are they OCD?"
+And then they have a general concern if around people who hyper clean.

 6. Perfectionists.
 The worst thing you can do to an INFJ is set the bar too high.
 "What do you mean that the only way to get an 'A' is a 98%?"

-8. Their extreme insight for the future can cause a sudden feeling of, "Oh, God!
+8. Their extreme insight into the future can cause a sudden feeling of, "Oh, God!
 The world is going to end!"

 9. Insomnia.
 Splurges of hyperactive thought.
 An overindulgence of creativity.
-Alcohol and caffeine are more their nightmare than you could arguably understand.
-Caffeine causes too much creativity, alcohol causes too much honesty.
+Alcohol and caffeine are more of their nightmares than you could arguably understand.
+Caffeine causes too much creativity; alcohol causes too much honesty.

 10. Mega decisive.
 It can be tedious to watch people struggle to make decisions, especially on basic things like ordering food, what to wear, etc. This is why an INFJ will get involved to help you make a decision, not just out of kindness, but probably because they can't stand the trivial indecision.

 11. Being so involved in other people's lives that they don't understand themselves.
-They like to council people.
+They like to counsel people.
 They'll spend days with you.
 They'll spend days studying you.
-Then all of sudden they realize they've been a chameleon.
+Then all of sudden, they realize they've been a chameleon.
 And they'll seek solitude.

-13. They struggle with loving a lot of creative things and not sure what they like the most.
+13. They struggle with loving a lot of creative things and are not sure what they like the most.
 INFJs are some of the greatest students.
 INTPS and INTJS might be the only better students.
-INFJs struggle over what they like best, so they may double major, get multiple Master's degrees . . . they just really want to explore stuff they like.
+INFJs struggle over what they like best, so they may double major and get multiple Master's degrees . . . they just really want to explore stuff they like.

 14. Even though they are introverted, they are not extremely introverted.
 They generally have a crazy wide network of friends.
 They connect well with others due to their intuitive-feeling combination, and they also like to run away once the chameleon effect takes place.

 15. If they don't watch their money, it can be eaten away.
 They are generally altruistic.
 They want to help.
-Sacrificing finances isn't going to cause a heartbreak for an INFJ . . . till it sinks in later that they're broke.
+Sacrificing finances isn't going to cause heartbreak for an INFJ . . . till it sinks in later that they're broke.

 16. Under stress, INFJs can be super confused about priorities.
 Like, "Hey, you have a final tomorrow.
 Why are you baking chocolate pumpkin spiced muffins that take three hours to make?
 And you're using real pumpkin?"

 17. When they see a vision of the future, they can be stubborn.
 And think they're right.
 And often are.
-Thus the fews times they are not... they really don't care about others' opinions.
+Thus the few times they are not, they really don't care about others' opinions.
 They're trying to steer people away from the big black hole of demons that only they can predict.
 Yikes.

 18. The love of harmony runs deep in this personality.
-Too extreme of situations can cause an INFJ to run and hide in a closet till things are more calm.
-Other times, they will be the one leading everyone out of the chaos.
+Too extreme of situations can cause an INFJ to run and hide in a closet till things are calmer.
+Other times, they will be the ones leading everyone out of the chaos.

 19. INFJs can't negotiate well if they think it will harm the friendship.
 Don't hurt the friendship!
 Anything but that!